smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 # EXISTS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The EXISTS operator in SQL is a Boolean operator that tests for the existence of any rows in a subquery.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `EXISTS` operator in SQL is a Boolean operator that tests for the existence of any rows in a subquery.
 It returns TRUE if the subquery returns at least one row, and FALSE if the subquery returns no rows.
-The EXISTS can be used with the IF, WHERE, and the ON clauses.
-The EXIST operator can also be used with the NOT operator for negation.
+The `EXISTS` can be used with the `IF`, `WHERE`, and the `ON` clauses.
+The `EXIST` operator can also be used with the `NOT` operator for negation.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document will concentrate on the ON EXISTS statement with the ON clause.
-Strangely, I cannot find any documentation with Microsoft or PostgreSQL for the usage of ON EXISTS.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document will concentrate on the `EXISTS` statement with the `ON` clause.
+Strangely, I cannot find any documentation with Microsoft or PostgreSQL for the usage of `ON EXISTS`.
 Itzik Ben-Gan does mention it in passing in an article [here](https://sqlperformance.com/2019/12/t-sql-queries/null-complexities-part-1) about its usage, and he does mention it in the [TSQL Fundamentals](https://www.amazon.com/T-SQL-Fundamentals-3rd-Itzik-Ben-Gan/dp/150930200X/ref=sr_1_1?adgrpid=1331509151302817&hvadid=83219393942729&hvbmt=be&hvdev=c&hvlocphy=66021&hvnetw=o&hvqmt=e&hvtargid=kwd-83219680138630%3Aloc-190&hydadcr=16377_10417921&keywords=t-sql+fundamentals&qid=1675204165&sr=8-1) book.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First let's look of some examples of the EXISTS.
-It is important to remember that the EXISTS clause returns TRUE or FALSE, and not a result set.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First let's look of some examples of the `EXISTS`.
+It is important to remember that the `EXISTS` clause returns TRUE or FALSE, and not a result set.

 --------------------------------------------------------------
 #### IF EXISTS

-Here we have an example of using EXISTS with the IF statement to check for the existence of records.
+Here we have an example of using `EXISTS` with the `IF` statement to check for the existence of records.

-This statement will return TRUE, as there are records in Table A.
+This statement will return `TRUE`, as there are records in `TableA`.

 ```sql
 IF EXISTS (SELECT 1 FROM ##TableA)